james-chapmanhhlg/notes/README.md

 # 2023-12-31
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
 And finally, embrace the power of modularity and reuse, as it allows for easier debugging, testing, and scalability."

+# 2024-01-01
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously educate yourself: Read blogs, books, and research papers to learn about new programming techniques, tools, languages, or frameworks.
+2. Practice regularly: Coding is a skill that improves with practice.
+Try to dedicate time each day to practice writing code and work on personal projects.
+3. Participate in open source projects: Contributing to open-source projects is not only a great way to improve your programming skills but also to network with other professionals in your field.
+By working on a project, you can learn from experienced developers and gain valuable real-world experience.
+4. Attend conferences and workshops: These events are great opportunities to meet other developers, learn new skills, network,and stay updated with industry trends.
+You can also attend online webinars and tutorials to expand your knowledge.
+5. Seek feedback: Ask for feedback from peers, mentors, colleagues, friends, family, even strangers!
+This will help identify areas for improvement and growth.
+Don't be afraid to ask questions or admit you don' t know something.
+It' ll make you a better developer.
+6. Be open to change: As technologies evolve and new languages and frameworks emerge, be open and adaptable to these changes.
+Embrace the change and learn how to use the new tools effectively.
+This flexibility will make it easier for you to adapt to the ever-changing world of programming.